Mule Creek Ranch

 Mule Creek Ranch is located in Carbon County, Wyoming, and covers 13,671 acres of land that is approximately 9,678 deeded acres with 3,033 acres state-owned and the remaining 960 acres is a BLM lease.
 The property has over two miles of the Medicine Bow River, along with several miles of adjacent slues, offering brown trout and occasional brook trout.
 Enhancement opportunities are outstanding along this stretch of river.
 Also, several miles of Mule Creek, West Fork Wagon Hound Creek and Bear Creek could offer fishing development opportunities.

-Mule Creek Ranch has excellent fishing & hunting opportunities along with timber, plus the ability for a cattle and hay ranch.See More Details
+Mule Creek Ranch has excellent fishing & hunting opportunities along with timber, plus the ability for a cattle and hay ranch.Close Details

-Mule Creek Ranch is located southeast of the community of Elk Mountain, and one hour from the full service commercial airport in Laramie, Wyoming and 50 minutes to Saratoga, Wyoming plus has a private airstrip.
+Mule Creek Ranch is located southeast of the community of Elk Mountain; 45 miles from Rawlins, a full service town including hospital; one hour from the full service commercial airport in Laramie; and 50 minutes to Saratoga, Wyoming plus it has a private airstrip.

 ACREAGE AND DETAILS